Bon Ami: 20th century

 In 1963, Lestoil purchased an approximately 60% stake in Bon Ami.
 Bon Ami merged into Lestoil in 1964, after protracted negotiations.

 In 1971, Bon Ami was purchased by the Faultless Starch Company, which later changed the corporation name to Faultless Starch/Bon Ami Company to help reintroduce Bon Ami to the market.

 In 1980, the company again revived its brand with a magazine campaign featuring the headline "never underestimate the cleaning power of a 94-year-old chick with a French name".
 During the first 6 months of the campaign, Bon Ami sales rose 12%.
 Nevertheless, its business was still flagging by 1983, when it remained in third place behind products from Procter & Gamble and Colgate-Palmolive.

 21st century

-In 2011 the Bon Ami company celebrated its 125th anniversary by re-releasing the original cleaning cake for purchase.
+In 2011, Bon Ami celebrated its 125th anniversary by rereleasing the original cleaning cake for purchase.
 Limited supplies were offered both with and without a commemorative tin, celebrating the original formula's popularity.

-Advertising

-The product's slogan "hasn't scratched yet!" refers to its ability to avoid scratching porcelain plumbing fixtures.
-The Bon Ami mascot, a chick emerging from an egg, is a play on that slogan.